reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 # Sound Enhancement Sony Xperia 10 Magisk Module

 ## Descriptions
-- An equalizer ported from Sony Xperia 10 (I4113).
+- An equalizer ported from Sony Xperia 10 (I4113)
-- Post process type FX.
+- Post process type soundfx
 - FX can only be applied with Music apps that has external EQ option such as [Sony Music](https://github.com/reiryuki/Xperia-Libraries-Magisk-Module), Youtube Music, and Spotify.
-Not working with SoundCloud or Youtube app.
+Not working with SoundCloud or Youtube app
-- Doesn't support ACDB module because using effect proxy.
+- Doesn't support ACDB module because using effect proxy
-- This FX will deactivates other non post process type FX while turned on.
+- This FX will deactivates other non post process type FX while turned on
-- Will take about 3 minutes after device boot until the FX is started.
+- Will take about 3 minutes after device boot until the FX is started
-- DSEEHX is only works with supported vendor audio primary library (usually Xperia ROM).
+- DSEEHX is only works with supported vendor audio primary library (usually Xperia ROM)

 ## Requirements
 - Android 10 or 11